mailgun/kafka-pixy/README.md

     ([Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview)
     over [HTTP/2](https://http2.github.io/faq/)) recommended to
     produce/consume messages;
-  - HTTP+JSON intended for for testing and operations purposes, although you can use it to produce/consume messages too;
+  - REST (JSON over HTTP) intended for for testing and operations purposes, although you can use it to produce/consume messages too;
 - **Multi-Cluster Support**: One Kafka-Pixy instance can proxy to several Kafka clusters.
 You just need to define them in the [config file](https://github.com/mailgun/kafka-pixy/blob/master/default.yaml)